Explore the Agenda

 8:50 am Chair’s Opening Remarks

-Director of Global Proteomics, Eisai
+Head, Global Proteomics, Eisai

 Revolutionizing Target Discovery & Screening With Insights From High Throughput